PAST ISCF NEWS FOR

 Winner by Unanimous Decision 30-27 on all Judges cards April Taylor.

-2. WELTERWEIGHT MMA
+2. ISCF WELTERWEIGHT MMA

 Daniel Young (Kansas City, MO.)
 Vs Titus Talyor (St. Louis, MO.)